MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 1. In the **Directory + subscription** blade, click the newly created tenant, **AdatumSync**.

     >**Note**: You may need to refresh the browser window if the **AdatumSync** entry does not appear in the **Directory + subscription** filter list.

+    >**Note**: If you still don't see the AdatumLab500-04 entry, click on the Switch Diretory link, select the AdatumSync line and click the Switch button.

+1. In the Azure portal, in the Search resources, services, and docs text box at the top of the Azure portal page, type Azure Active Directory and press the Enter key.

 1. On the **AdatumSync \| Azure Active Directory** blade, in the **Manage** section, click **Custom domain names**.